Linaro/website/_posts/2019/03/2019-03-05-io-bandwidth-management-for-production-quality-services.md

 Complete failure with no I/O policy enforced
 ============================================

-The throughput reached while serving these clients is reported in Figure [fig:clients-no-control], for the following mix of client I/O:
+The throughput reached while serving these clients is reported in Figure [clients-no-control], for the following mix of client I/O:

 - one client, called *target*, doing random 4KB reads;

 - all the other clients, called *interferers*, doing sequential reads.

 {% include image.html name="throughputs-no-control-bw-table.png" alt="Throughputs in case of no I/O control" %}

-[Figure: throughputs-no-control-bw-table.png;
-Caption: "Throughputs in case of no I/O control",
+__Throughputs in case of no I/O control__
-Label to refer to this figure in the text: fig:clients-no-control]

-The figure reports five plots, for decreasing total numbers of active clients (this test has been executed with the `bandwidth-latency` benchmark in the *S suite* [@S-suite]).
+The figure reports five plots, for decreasing total numbers of active clients (this test has been executed with the `bandwidth-latency` benchmark in the *S suite* [S-suite]).
 The leftmost plot shows that the total throughput is close to the read peak rate of the device if all 16 clients are active.
 But the target gets practically zero throughput!

 The reason is that sequential I/O is favored by both the OS, mainly by dispatching very large I/O requests for the sequential readers, and by the in-drive I/O scheduler, by letting sequential I/O almost always cut in front of random I/O (because sequential I/O makes the drive reach its highest-possible speed).
 The problem remains serious with 7 or even just 3 sequential readers.

 List of common solutions for guaranteeing a minimum bandwidth
 =============================================================

 The above failure highlights that, without countermeasures, serious bandwidth problems may occur.
-These problems motivate the following, hopefully exhaustive, list of solutions (two of the following items have been the focus of my previous article [@IO-control-issues], see the end of this section):
+These problems motivate the following, hopefully exhaustive, list of solutions (two of the following items have been the focus of my previous article [IO-control-issues], see the end of this section):

 1. Limit throughput of bandwidth hogs

 2. Use the proportional-share policy with the *CFQ*(Completely Fair
-   Queueing) I/O scheduler [@io-controller], and reduce the weight of
+   Queueing) I/O scheduler [io-controller], and reduce the weight of
    bandwidth hogs

-3. Use the throttling I/O policy with *low limits* [@low-limit]
+3. Use the throttling I/O policy with *low limits* [low-limit]

 4. Use dedicated storage

 5. Use the proportional-share policy with the *BFQ* I/O
-   scheduler [@bfq-doc]
+   scheduler [bfq-doc]

-This list does not include the newly proposed *I/O latency* cgroups controller [@io-lat-controller], because the latter is not aimed at guaranteeing per-client bandwidths.
+This list does not include the newly proposed *I/O latency* cgroups controller [io-lat-controller], because the latter is not aimed at guaranteeing per-client bandwidths.

 These solutions are meant to guaranteeing a minimum per-client bandwidth, and of delivering a hopefully higher average per-client bandwidth.
 As for the third problem, namely limiting the maximum bandwidths of clients on a per-contract basis, it can be solved naturally by adding per-client throttling on top of any of the above solutions.
 For brevity, we discuss the final, complete result only for the two most cost-effective solutions above: low limits and proportional share over *BFQ*.

 We analyze solutions separately, but some of them could be combined together.

-The *low limits* and *bfq* solutions have been already analyzed in depth in my previous article [@IO-control-issues], in terms of total throughput and of minimum bandwidth guaranteed to each client.
+The *low limits* and *bfq* solutions have been already analyzed in depth in my previous article [IO-control-issues], in terms of total throughput and of minimum bandwidth guaranteed to each client.
 In this article we summarize results for these solutions, and, most importantly, we relate the success/failure of these solutions in reaching a high total throughput, which in itself may be of no interest for a service provider, with the success/failure in guaranteeing a high average bandwidth to each client.

 Limit throughput of bandwidth hogs
 ==================================

-The Linux throttling I/O policy [@io-controller] allows a maximum-bandwidth limit, *max limit* for brevity, to be set for the I/O of any group of processes.
+The Linux throttling I/O policy [io-controller] allows a maximum-bandwidth limit, *max limit* for brevity, to be set for the I/O of any group of processes.

-Max limits are the most used I/O-control mechanism for addressing bandwidth issues: offended clients, such as the target in Figure [fig:clients-no-control], are given back their expected bandwidths, by detecting and limiting bandwidth hogs with max limits.
+Max limits are the most used I/O-control mechanism for addressing bandwidth issues: offended clients, such as the target in Figure [clients-no-control], are given back their expected bandwidths, by detecting and limiting bandwidth hogs with max limits.

 Unfortunately, if/when bandwidth hogs actually use much less bandwidth than their max limit, the bandwidth that they leave unused cannot be reclaimed by other active groups.
 Thus max limits are not a good solution for delivering high average bandwidths when some clients are inactive.
 One may think of changing max limits dynamically, to maximize per-client average bandwidths.
 Indeed, this is exactly what the *low limits* mechanism does, as explained in Section (#sec:Throttling with low limits).

 In addition, the effectiveness of max limits is rigidly tied to the workload at hand.
 If some characteristic of the workload changes, e.g., the hog moves elsewhere, minimum-bandwidth guarantees may be lost.
-Finally, max limits also suffer from loss of control with writes, as shown in my previous article [@IO-control-issues].
+Finally, max limits also suffer from loss of control with writes, as shown in my previous article [IO-control-issues].

 On the opposite end, max limits find their natural use in limiting maximum bandwidths on a per-contract basis, as discussed in the description of a complete solution.

 Proportional-share policy on *CFQ*
 ==================================

-The other I/O policy available in Linux, proportional share [@io-controller], expects each group to be associated with a weight, and targets per-group weighted fairness.
+The other I/O policy available in Linux, proportional share [io-controller], expects each group to be associated with a weight, and targets per-group weighted fairness.

 In legacy *BLK* (the legacy, single-queue block layer), this policy is implemented by the *CFQ* I/O scheduler, which, in its turn, guarantees time fairness: each group is granted access to storage for a fraction of time proportional to the weight of the group.
 So, to reduce the problems caused by a bandwidth hog, an administrator can reduce the weight of the hog and/or increase the weights of the suffering clients.